AguaClara/Textbook/Troubleshooting/Troubleshooting.rst

    :align: center
    :alt: Oxygenation_vs_time

-   The slime at Las Vegas showed up in the flocculator and sedimentation tanks.
+   The slime at Las Vegas showed up in the flocculator and clarifiers.

 Iron oxidizing bacteria need oxygen and reduced iron.
 The Las Vegas water source is a stream that is clearly groundwater given its propensity to deposit calcium carbonate on everything in the stream.
 Thus the stream water is likely poor in oxygen.